-Kickstarter-backed video games aren't just changing the way video games are funded, they're changing they way they're made.
+Kickstarter-backed video games aren't just changing the way video games are funded; they're changing the way they're made.

 Crowd funding has come to game development and collective creativity is coming with it.

 In the past week, one video game project on the Kickstarter crowd-funding service set a new money-raising record, hauling in more than $3.3 million in cash from more than 87,000 fans.
 Another developer kicked off his project by bringing in $1.3 million in less than a week.

 The paradigm shift spurred by this new form of fundraising doesn't stem from the cash raised; rather it can be found in the metamorphosis in the creative process that comes along with those donations.

 That's because the ownership those hundreds of thousands of backers feel isn't for just a copy of the game, but increasingly how that game will be made.
 And increasingly the developers aren't just OK with that idea, they're embracing it.